2003–04 Football Conference: Overview

-All teams participating were professional, except for Aldershot Town, who were part-timers.
-In fact, Aldershot's performance exceeded everyone's expectations.

 Chester City clinched the league title and won promotion to Football League Two.

 Shrewsbury Town also earned promotion to League Two following their 3–0 play-off win on penalties after a 1–1 draw with Aldershot Town.

 No clubs were relegated on the basis of their performances, due to Margate being demoted, Telford folding and the winners and runners-up of the Unibond League not meeting the criteria for a place in the Football Conference.

 Shrewsbury Town had the highest attendance, 84,150 in all, with an average of 4,007.
 Margate and Leigh RMI had the least spectators with 11,905 and 11,881, respectively, with an average of 567 and 566, respectively.

 The total number of attendance was 880,220, yielding an average of 1905 per game, which was the all-time record for the Football Conference.

 The regular season began on 9 August 2003, and ended on 24 April 2004.